diaghilev/course-dbt/greenery/README.md

 **Weekly stakeholder Q&A can be found in the analyses folder.**

-Kickoff: I am provided us with tables (orders, users, events, promos, products, order_items) stored on a postgres database.
+Project Kickoff: I am provided us with tables (orders, users, events, promos, products, order_items) stored on a postgres database.

 Week 1 involved:
 - **staging tables** with light transformations of our choosing using snowflake and dbt